Bosonization in $R$-paraparticle Luttinger models: Introduction

 Conventionally, particles are categorized as either bosons or fermions; their difference lies primarily with their inherent exchange statistics, where the boson (fermion) wavefunction is symmetric (antisymmetric) under particle exchange.
-An exception to this dichotomy are anyons \cite{Wilczek_1982_1, Wilczek_1982_2}, existing only in two dimensions \cite{Nakamura_2020, Bartolomei_2020} and where the particle's wavefunction pick up an arbitrary phase under an exchange of particles.
+One popular exception to this dichotomy is anyons \cite{Wilczek_1982_1, Wilczek_1982_2}, existing only in two dimensions \cite{Nakamura_2020, Bartolomei_2020} and where the particle's wavefunction picks up an arbitrary phase under an exchange of particles.

-Outside anyons, multiple theories of exotic particles that do not follow bosonic or fermionic statistics have also been proposed: all of which have not yet been observed experimentally.
-Probably the most well-studied are Green's paraparticles \cite{Green_1953}, which to this day garners opposing opinions on its actual existence in nature \cite{wang_2025_2, mekonnen_2025, Toppan_2025}.
-While superselection rules \cite{Greenberg_1965} and no-go theorems \cite{DHR_I, DHR_II} tell us that under certain assumptions Green's paraparticles can always be re-expressed in terms of ordinary bosons and fermions \cite{Araki_1961, Druhl_1970}, these studies do not explicitly rule out the possibility of them existing in nature.
-The field has become purely theoretical, with paraparticles being explored through their thermodynamic signatures \cite{Stoilova_2020}, using first-quantized parastatistics theories \cite{Toppan_2025, Toppan_2021_1, Toppan_2021_2, Balbino_2024} and para-manifolds \cite{Zhang_2024}, and as potential candidates for dark matter \cite{Ebadi_2013, Nelson_2016, Kitabayashi_2018}.
-To date, the only experimental efforts to studying paraparticles are trapped ion simulations of para-bose and para-fermi oscillators \cite{Huerta_Alderete_2017_1, Huerta_Alderete_2017_2, Huerta_Alderete_2018, Huerta_Alderete_2021}.
+Outside of anyons, multiple theories of unconventional quantum statistics have also been proposed \cite{Green_1953, Haldane_1991, Greenberg_1990, Greenberg_1991}, and although they present novel physical predictions \cite{Takahiro_1995, Kazumoto_1998, Greenberg_1999, Ebadi_2013}, no unambiguous experimental evidence of these unconventional particles has yet been reported.
+Among these theories is Green's parastatistics \cite{Green_1953}, which remains a subject of ongoing discussion concerning its actual occurrence in nature \cite{mekonnen_2025, Toppan_2025}.
+While superselection rules \cite{Greenberg_1965} and no-go theorems \cite{DHR_I, DHR_II} tell us that under certain assumptions Green's paraparticles can always be reexpressed in terms of ordinary bosons and fermions \cite{Araki_1961, Druhl_1970}, they do not explicitly rule out the possibility of their existence in nature.
+For a long time, the field has remained purely theoretical, being explored through different approaches such as their thermodynamic signatures \cite{Stoilova_2020}, under first-quantized theories \cite{Toppan_2025, Toppan_2021_1, Toppan_2021_2, Balbino_2024}, paramanifold formulations \cite{Zhang_2024}, and as potential candidates for dark matter \cite{Nelson_2016, Kitabayashi_2018}.
+To date, the only experimental efforts to studying paraparticles are trapped ion simulations of para-Bose and para-Fermi oscillators \cite{Huerta_Alderete_2017_1, Huerta_Alderete_2017_2, Huerta_Alderete_2018, Huerta_Alderete_2021, Huerta_Alderete_2025}.